 What Does Their Echolocation Sound Like?

-A bat detector can pick up their echolocation calls between 45kHz – 70kHz.
+A bat detector can pick up their echolocation calls between 20kHz – 45kHz.
+Some adults and most children can hear their calls.

-Populations of Pipistrelle bats have declined a lot in the last few decades.
-That said, Common Pipistrelle numbers have recovered in recent years.
+Populations of Noctule bats have declined a lot in the last few decades.
+This is due to;

-- Reduced food supply – modern agriculture and the heavy use of pesticides is responsible for a huge decline in insect numbers.
-The very insects bats feed on.
+- Intensive agriculture – the heavy use of pesticides in farming has caused a drastic decline in the number of insects bats feed on.